dotnet/docfx/Documentation/tutorial/docfx_getting_started.md

 5. `docfx.json` under root folder.
 It is the configuration file that `docfx` depends upon.

 > [!Tip]
-> It is a good practice to separate files with different type into different folders.
+> It's good practice to separate files with different types into different folders.

 7. Q&A
 -------------------------